Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 When `action` is not `null`, the bandit has selected an action for the subject.

 :::note
-If no actions are provided and the flag still has an active bandit, no assignments will be made and the default value will be returned.
+If no actions are provided and the flag still has an active bandit, if the bandit variation is assigned the assigned action will be `null`.
 :::

 :::note